sepp2k/TeSSLa-mirror/README.md

   <tessla-file>            The file containing the Tessla specification
   -o, --out-file <value>   Path to the output file.
 If not specified source is printed to stdout.
   -j, --jar-file <value>   Compiles Scala code to a jar file which is created at the given location.
 No source output is generated

+Command: instrumenter <tessla-file> <c-file> [<include-path>...]
+Instrument C code based on the provided annotations (linux-amd64 only)
+  <tessla-file>            The file containing the Tessla specification, with annotations for the instrumentation.
+  <c-file>                 Instrument the provided C file according to the specification
+  <include-path>...
+Include paths for the C compiler
 ```

 ## Examples